hansmellsgood/AWS-Cloud-Practitioner-Certification-Notes-CLF-C01/README.md

 E.g Elastic Beanstalk, Heroku
 ### 1.3.3 Infrastructure as a service (IaaS)
 The basic building blocks for cloud IT.
 Provides access to networking features, computers and data storage space.<br>
 E.g AWS, GCP, Microsoft Azure
 ## 1.4 Cloud Computing Deployment Models
-### 1.4.1 Cloud: Fully utilizying cloud computing
+### 1.4.1 Cloud: Fully utilizing cloud computing
 - Well suited for startups, low cost
 - SaaS offerings, nature of applications are not that complicated (Dropbox)
 - New projects and companies, no red tape can design to be 100% on cloud.